nohren/MiniMax-Tree-AI-simulation/README.md

 # :evergreen_tree: MiniMax-Tree-AI-simulation :robot:
 This simulation is based off of the "Don't take the last Teddy" game by Dr. Tim "Dr. T" Chamillard.
-It is played machine against machine.
-It simulates alternating levels of difficulty.
-Player difficulty is determined by tree node search depth.
+It is played machine against machine and simulates alternating levels of player difficulty.
+Difficulty is determined by tree node search depth.

 **Premise**
 This is a game of taking teddy bears from bins.
 For each game, the number of bins vary as do the number of bears.
-This webGL game runs 100 simulations! it will take around 2 min hardware dependant to finish.
+This webGL game runs 100 simulations!
+Meaning, it will take around 2 minutes, hardware dependant, to finish.
 In the end you will see the breakdown of games won for each player.

 https://nohren.github.io/MiniMax-Tree-AI-simulation/